innoq/SCS/vs-ms.md

 enforcing isolation via independently deployable units, the alignment of organizational and architectural boundaries, support for diversity in terms of technology choices, and the lack of centralized infrastructure.
-If you’re willing to see this as the core of microservices, you could view SCSs as a specialization.
+If you're willing to see this as the core of microservices, you could view SCSs as a specialization.
 But compared to some other aspects seen by many people as key attributes of microservices, there are are some important differences: